nuxt-hub/core/docs/content/changelog/nuxthub-multi-vendors.md

 This feature is available in [`@nuxthub/core >= v0.10.0`](https://github.com/nuxt-hub/core/releases/tag/v0.10.0).
 ::

-Following the [acquisition of NuxtLabs by Vercel](https://nuxtlabs.com), we started working on enabling you to build full-stack Nuxt applications that work across multiple hosting providers.
+Since [Vercel's acquisition of NuxtLabs](https://nuxtlabs.com), we've been working to let you build full-stack Nuxt applications across multiple hosting providers.
 Today, we're excited to announce that **NuxtHub is now multi-vendor**.

 ## Deploy Anywhere